The USS Waldron (DD-699) was an Allen M. Sumner-class destroyer.

-In 1967, the ship was assigned to tour in Far East waters and by August 24th it arrived off the coast of Vietnam.
-During its stay in the region, the Waldron offered support in the form of gunfire to the III Marine Amphibious Force, as the units conducted operations ashore in the conflict zone.
-By October 1967, the Waldron was involved in yet another mission off Vietnam, assisting armed forces of the 1st Air Cavalry Division as well as of the South Vietnamese 40th Division.
+In 1967, the ship was assigned to tour Far East waters, and by August 24, it arrived off the coast of Vietnam.
+During its stay in the region, the Waldron offered support in the form of gunfire to the III Marine Amphibious Force as the units conducted operations ashore in the conflict zone.
+By October 1967, the Waldron was involved in yet another mission off Vietnam, assisting the armed forces of the 1st Air Cavalry Division as well as of the South Vietnamese 40th Division.
 Simultaneously, the ship was also engaged in missions with the carriers of Task Group 77.8.
-The Waldron had to serve off Vietnam until December when it was finally released of duty and headed to the United States.
-In January 1968, the ship was stationed at San Francisco and for the following two years it was mostly engaged in operations off the Atlantic coast with two exceptions when it was deployed to Mediterranean waters.
+The Waldron had to serve in Vietnam until December when it was finally released from duty and headed to the United States.
+In January 1968, the ship was stationed at San Francisco, and for the following two years, it was mostly engaged in operations off the Atlantic coast, with two exceptions when it was deployed to Mediterranean waters.

 In October 1973, the Waldron was placed out of commission at Mayport in Florida and sold to the Colombian Navy, where it operated under the designation ARC Santander (DD-03) until it was decommissioned again in 1986.